 What can you do?

 Now that we’ve laid out the obstacles against planning and the critical reasons for making time to do it, your next step is finding out how to make a disaster recovery plan.
-To get started, review these Disaster Planning Tips, download the Readiness and Disaster Recovery Checklists, or watch a 5 minute video of our CEO explaining how to prepare your business on WSAV’s Coastal Experts.
+To get started, review these Disaster Planning Tips, download the Disaster Readiness Checklist, or watch a 5 minute video of our CEO explaining how to prepare your business on WSAV’s Coastal Experts.

 You can also contact your team at Infinity to answer your questions and talk through any situation.